afichet/spectral-exr/README.md

 # OpenEXR Spectral Image
 This is an example code for reading and writing OpenEXR spectral images.
+The main code is placed in `lib` folder.

 ## Compilation
 To compile this code, you need a C++11 compliant compiler, the OpenEXR library installed on your system and CMake.